Skin Care Tips for Seniors

 Since hot (steaming) water can strip the skin of natural oils, it can help to avoid hot baths and wear gloves when washing dishes and other items.
 Right after bathing or washing hands, keep skin slightly damp before applying lotions; this helps the lotion absorb better.
 Heavier lotions for the body and face can be saved for bedtime; they absorb best during sleep.

 While they may feel cumbersome or are easy to forget, work gloves are a must for protecting your skin while cleaning and doing yard work.
 And for dry environments, humidifiers help add and keep moisture in the air, which can benefit both the skin and respiratory conditions, especially in winter.
+Some may also consider getting facelift surgery Kentucky to look younger.

 Always protect from the sun